Education, Drug Treatment, and Rehabilitation

 A hunger for learning belongs to human at all stages of life.
 For those incarcerated, no less than for anyone else, education is essential to finding one’s path forward.
 Prison education programs come in many forms, and the state of California stands at the forefront of developing them, ranging from individual classes that impart basic practical skills to full degree-granting programs.
 It is widely recognized today that the use by inmates of educational resources paves the way to increased employment opportunities post-release, and to lower rates of recidivism (return to incarceration).

-For more on this subject, click here.
+For more on the subject of education, click here.

 (Return to top of page.)